- Rob Westerman Safe Environment Coordinator

 - Background checks are conducted on Church personnel who have contact with children.
 Over 2 million volunteers and employees; 52,000 clerics; 6,205 candidates for ordination have had their backgrounds evaluated.

 - All dioceses/eparchies have Victim Assistance Coordinators, assuring victims that they will be heard.
-In 2009, $6,536,109 was spent on therapy for the victims of clergy sexual abuse.
+Over $6,536,109 has been spent on therapy for the victims of clergy sexual abuse.

-- All dioceses/eparchies have Safe Environment Coordinators who assure the ongoing compliance with the Charter for the Protection of Children.
+- All dioceses/eparchies have Safe Environment Coordinators who assure the ongoing compliance with the Charter for the Protection of Children and Young People.

 - Bishops are meeting with victims.